RefactorSecurity/vscode-security-notes/README.md

 Naturally, you will want to collaborate with remote peers.
 To do so in a secure way, we recommend setting up access to RethinkDB via SSH or through a VPN like [Tailscale](http://tailscale.com).
 This way, you avoid having to expose the instance to any network, and also ensuring information in transit is encrypted.

-> **Important Note:** When collaborating with others, ensure that all VSCode instances open the project from the same relative location.
+> **Important Notices:** When collaborating with others, ensure that all VSCode instances open the project from the same relative location.
 For example, if the source code repository you're reviewing has a directory structure like `source_code/app/src`, all peers should open VScode at the same level.
 Security Notes will store note location using relative paths, so they should be consistent.
+Also, after enabling the collaboration setting, VSCode would need to be restarted/reloaded for the change to have effect.

 ## Importing SAST results